 - Gretchen Saffles said: “The most unforgettable meal you will ever partake of is the Word of God.
 Jesus described Himself as the Living Water and the Bread of Life, knowing that only He can satisfy our hungry and thirsty souls!…You will never leave hungry after spending time in Scripture with Jesus.
 You will never be disappointed by His Word!”

 I felt like God was speaking right to my heart, “Forget about the yesterdays.
 I have given new mercies for today.
-Take them; spend them on Me.
+Take them; spend those mercies on Me.
 Pour out your time and your distractions before Me, and let my mercies flood over you.
 I will satisfy.
 It is my job to fill you; so come to Me and let Me do this thing in you.”